croedel/MTECmqtt/README.md

 MQTT provides a light-weight publish/subscribe model which is widely used for Internet of Things messaging.
 MQTT connectivity is implemented in many EMS or home automation tools.

-`mtec_mqtt.py` provides Home Assistant (https://www.home-assistant.io) auto-discovery, which means that Home Assistant will automatically detect and configure your MTEC Inverter.
-You just need to enable and configure the MQTT integration within Home Assistant and then start `mtec_mqtt.py`.

-If you want to integrate the data into evcc (https://evcc.io), you might want to have a look at the `evcc.yaml` snippet in the `templates` directory.
-It shows how to define and use the MTEC `meters`, provided in MQTT.
-Please don't forget to replace `<MTEC_SERIAL_NO>` with the actual serial no of your Inverter.

-If you want to run the mqtt server as a service, you can find a `.service` template in the `templates` directory.

 ## Setup & configuration
 As prerequisites, you need to have installed:
 * Python 3.8 or higher